 II.
 Resources: The Counseling Center is available at no cost to all students and employees.
 A licensed counselor is on staff to evaluate and offers choice of providers.
 All records are treated confidentially.
 UWA encourages its students to discuss safe alcohol use and/or the issues and problems associated with alcohol abuse, and provides a number of educational and outreach resources.
 The University's Counselor Center, maintains office hours five days a week.
 Services include individual confidential counseling, crisis intervention, assessment and referral, as well as providing resource information.
 We also host a variety of informational programs to educate the campus community.

 III.
 D&AP Program Goals

-The office of Director of Student Life and the Student Life Committee (SLC), meet regularly and examines policy and explores issues and trends surrounding drug and alcohol concerns on campus.
-The SLC meets on the first Wednesday of each month.
+Under the direction of the Director of Student Life and the Student Life Committee (SLC), this group meets regularly and examines policy and explores issues and trends surrounding drug and alcohol concerns on campus.